azothjs/azoth/README.md

 #### Compiler

-The diamond compiler [here](https://github.com/martypdx/diamond-compiler) is the transformation function to adapt to other build systems.
+The core transformation is in the compiler repo [here](https://github.com/martypdx/diamond-compiler) for adapting to other build systems.

 ### Examples